Common questions

 - Fill in the following fields:

-Git SSH URL - Enter the SSH URL you retrieved in Step 1
+- Git SSH URL - Enter the SSH URL you retrieved in step 1 of this guide

 -